Levy Electric Scooter Review: Overview

 Because the battery is stored in the stem, the balance of the scooter doesn’t feel as good as scooters that have a deck battery.

-The neck of the scooter has a hook that engages with the rear fender, locking the scooter in a folded position for easy carrying.
+The stem of the scooter has a hook that engages with the rear fender, locking it in a folded position for easy carrying.

 Handlebar grips are textured rubber and average quality.